Vatsal-Verma/Jenkins-stats-/README.md

 # Jenkins

-# some important linux cmds:-
+# some important linux cmds:
 - echo - displays message
 - whoami - tells about the username
 - ls - provide the list of elements in the current directory